Howard Edwards: Academic career

-Edwards’ first academic appointment was as an instructor of literature at Bethel Military Academy in 1878, where he remained until 1880 when he joined the faculty of Bingham School where he stayed until 1884.
+Edwards’ first academic appointment was as an instructor of literature at Bethel Military Academy in 1878, where he remained until 1880, when he joined the faculty of Bingham School, where he stayed until 1884.
 In 1885, he joined the faculty of the University of Arkansas and remained there until he completed his doctoral degree in 1891 and went on to postdoctoral studies in Europe.
-Between 1892 and 1906 Edwards taught at Michigan Agricultural College where he met Kenyon Butterfield, who would become his predecessor in the presidency at Rhode Island College of Agriculture and Mechanical Arts.
+Between 1892 and 1906, Edwards taught at Michigan Agricultural College, where he met Kenyon Butterfield, who would become his predecessor in the presidency at Rhode Island College of Agriculture and Mechanical Arts.
 Upon the resignation of Butterfield in 1906 to assume the presidency of Massachusetts Agricultural College, Edwards was selected by the college's Board of Managers as the next president of the college.

-Early in Edwards’ presidential administration he was faced by considerable opposition from members of the Rhode Island General Assembly who were reticent to support greater appropriations to expand the institution according to Edwards’ plans.
+Early in Edwards’ presidential administration, he was faced with considerable opposition from members of the Rhode Island General Assembly who were reticent to support greater appropriations to expand the institution according to Edwards’ plans.
 The controversy within the legislature led to a major legislative commission to study and recommend legislative actions toward the college.
 When the commission report was released in 1909, the general conclusion was that an expansion of academic programs would benefit the state, resulting in a considerable increase in appropriations and a change of the name of the college to Rhode Island State College to reflect its expanded role in public higher education in the state.

-Later in Edwards’ presidency, the several new buildings were constructed on campus, including Ranger, Washburn, Bliss, Edwards, and Lippitt Halls that were located around the central quadrangle of the college originally designed by Frederick Law Olmsted, and the number of students increased from 250 to over 650 by the end of his tenure.
+Later in Edwards’ presidency, several new buildings were constructed on campus, including Ranger, Washburn, Bliss, Edwards, and Lippitt Halls, that were located around the central quadrangle of the college originally designed by Frederick Law Olmsted, and the number of students increased from 250 to over 650 by the end of his tenure.
 The first gymnasium, Rodman Hall, was built to accommodate the sports programs.
 Additionally, home economics was introduced as a degree program in the college, women were admitted as students, the first master's degrees were awarded, and the fraternity system was established.
 Edwards died in office on April 3, 1930, and was buried at the New Fernwood Cemetery in Kingston, Rhode Island.